Instant Pot Vegetable Soup With Noodles

 It is now a tradition that any time they go to their house at the ocean, my mother-in-law makes a big pot full of Vegetable Soup With Mini Cheese Ravioli.
 All new neighbors and friends they meet are invited over for a “big bowl of ASS”.
 It seems to be a test of all new friendships if the guests laugh or become offended.

-Helpful Supplies for Vegetable Soup With Mini Cheese Ravioli
+Helpful Supplies for Instant Pot Vegetable Soup With Noodles

 - Dutch oven.
 This makes crafting soup a freaking joy.